arananet/Unamiga_Reloaded/cores/USB Controller/readme.md

 ### Steps to upgrade the firmware

-Download the last version of the firmware from this repository (check the last version on the next table).
+Download the last version of the firmware from the files directory on this repository (check the last version on the next table).

 | Name                       | Version                   |
 | -------------------------- | ------------------------- |